Dat-Developer-Mods/datmoddingapi/README.md

 ## Utilities
 DatChatFormatting
 > A set of standardised chat colours for consistently formatting chat messages
+>

+DatMessageFormatter
+> A utility for formatting strings into chat Components using variable replacements and shorthands for formatting directives

+NotificationHelper
+> A Utility with functions to simplify sending various types of notifications to a player
+>
+> Supports displaying notifications as a title (in the middle of the player's screen), above the hotbar, and in chat.

 DatTeleporter
 > A simple ITeleporter implementation for moving the player to a specific location in another dimension
 >
 > Does not create a portal and does not make a sound on teleporting

 # Documentation
 General help can be found at https://github.com/Dat-Developer-Mods/datmoddingapi/wiki